Frequently Asked Question’s

 Signing up for a course is easy.
 Here is step-by-step instructions for registration.

-- On the left side bar, click on Workshops & Conferences Calendar
+- Visit the Workshops & Conferences Calendar

 - Click on the workshop that you want to register for